-3.13.1 See The University of North Carolina Policy Manual, section 400.3.1.1, concerning required discussions relating to the primacy of teaching.

-3.13.2 Faculty members who are appointed as visiting faculty members, adjunct faculty, lecturers, artists-in-residence, writers-in-residence, or other special categories are regarded as "special faculty members" for purposes of the University Code.
-Special faculty members may be paid or unpaid.
-Such an appointment characterized by any of the foregoing title designations is appropriate for one who has unusual qualifications for teaching, research, academic administration, or public service but for whom neither the professorial ranks nor the instructor rank is appropriate because of the limited duration of the mission for which the appointment is made, or because of concern for continued availability of special funding for the position, or for other valid institutional reasons.
+- 3.13.1 See The University of North Carolina Policy Manual, Section 400.3.1.1, concerning required discussions relating to the primacy of teaching. - 3.13.2 Faculty members who are appointed as visiting faculty members, adjunct faculty, lecturers, artists-in-residence, writers-in-residence, practitioners-in-residence, executives-in-residence, clinical faculty, research faculty, postdoctoral fellows, or other special categories are regarded as "special faculty members" for purposes of the University Code.
+Such appointments are non-tenure-track appointments.
+Prior to appointment or reappointment, the credentials of candidates for Special Faculty appointments will be reviewed by the departmental personnel committee (see Section 4.1.3.1).
+Among special faculty, only Lecturers or Senior Lecturers have unit or university voting rights as specified in Article I of the Faculty Constitution. - 3.13.3 Special faculty members may be paid or unpaid.
+Such an appointment characterized by any of the foregoing title designations is appropriate for one who is qualified for teaching, research, academic administration, or public service but for whom neither the professorial ranks nor the instructor rank is appropriate because of the limited duration of the mission for which the appointment is made, or because of concern for continued availability of special funding for the position, or for other valid institutional reasons.